 DEMO CASE 1

-Food Safety Monitoring
+Biosensors for Food Safety &

-The production of the individual components of biochemical assays and microfluidic systems like sensor chip and foils, surface functionalization and spotting will be scaled up.
+The production of the individual components of biochemical and molecular diagnostics assays and microfluidic systems like sensor chip and foils, surface functionalization and spotting will be scaled up.
 These developments lead to a simulation-based assay design and microfluidic and sensor channel library, both easily customizable to the needs of different assays and readout platforms, fluidic structuring of low-autofluorescence materials such as COP and novel materials such as biodegradable thermoplastics and self-powered fluidic actuation with disposable micropumps and microvalves.

 DEMO CASE 2